Friends of Energy House 2.0

 Harnessing the influence and research of Energy House 2.0, the work of the Friends centres around an Impact Fund, and developing a sustainable talent pipeline.
 The Impact Fund supports, finds, and finances initiatives and projects that extend the expertise and activity of the facility located at the heart of the University’s campus directly into the community.

-To become a Friend of Energy House 2.0, we require a philanthropic donation of (minimum) £10,000.
-This can be directed to either; our Friends of Energy House 2.0 Impact Fund, or scholarships and bursaries.
+To become a Friend of Energy House 2.0, we required a philanthropic donation of (minimum) £10,000.
+This could be directed to either our Friends of Energy House 2.0 Impact Fund or scholarships and bursaries.

 Talent Pipeline: